 So I was writing the Waterloo posts, and I found myself explaining the same concept over and over.
 And only because the narrative style, especially my amateurish campfire version of it, doesn’t accurately convey the story.
 Or for the purposes of this post, how close the story came to being significantly different, at all levels: tactically, operationally, and strategically.
-And I was saying the same thing every time one of the events happened that shouldn’t have, but did anyway.
-And it breaks up the story when I have to stop and explain every time that the world would be a different place when someone didn’t do something that they would normally do and moreover, didn’t really have a good reason why they didn’t do it.
+I was saying the same thing, over and over again, every time one of the events happened that shouldn’t have, but did anyway.
+It breaks up the story when I have to stop and explain every time that the world would be a different place when someone didn’t do something that they would normally do, and moreover, didn’t really have a good reason why they didn’t do it.
 It’s one of the many reasons the Battle of Waterloo is so interesting because it simply has so many WTF moments.

 Anyway, just after the battle, Wellington said it was,”the nearest run thing you ever saw in your life”.
 That was more accurate than he actually knew at the time.
 The Battle of Waterloo is a massive case study for the effects of bad staff work, poor command climate, general indecisiveness, or not following commander’s intent, and almost all on the French side.